CharlieHerbst331/github-projects-tutorial-template/README.md

 Welcome to this interactive tutorial on GitHub Projects!
 This repository will guide you through creating and using GitHub Projects to manage your work.

 ## How This Works
-As you complete each step, this README will automatically update to show the next task.
+As you complete each step, go to the actions tab and run the corresponding complete step button.
 Follow along to learn GitHub Projects step by step.

 ## Step 1: Create Your First Project
 Your first task is to create a new Project for this repository.